Modules & Paths are the heart and soul of HTB Academy. They are the two primary categories of learning content on the platform.

 Pwnbox is fully equipped with the tools-of-the-trade and can be used to attack target systems or just to practice with Linux!
 It's automatically connected to our network, so there's no need to worry about connecting to a VPN when using it.

 Please note, free users are only able to spawn one Pwnbox instance per day.
 The Pwnbox instance has a lifetime of 120 minutes.
+Internet access is limited to our own targets, and GitHub.
 This limit can be lifted by making a purchase on Academy.

 To start your Pwnbox Workstation, scroll down to My Workstation underneath the Table of Contents and press Start Instance.

 Alternatively, you can access Pwnbox directly within the Section content itself.
-Scrolling down, you will notice a large box with a button that says Start Instance.
-Pressing that will spawn a Pwnbox accessible from within the Section.
+Scrolling down, you can find a VPN tab to choose the VPN server and region where you need to spawn Pwnbox .
+Pressing Start Instance will spawn a Pwnbox accessible from within the Section.

 Once your Pwnbox Workstation has been spawned, you can interact with it normally.
 You can start up the web browser, open up the terminal, write some code, or anything else you'd expect of a full-fledged virtual machine.